 The Company has maintained a stable dividend distribution that is based on a long-term sustainable net earnings base.
-From time to time, the Company has purchased shares for cancellation pursuant to normal course issuer bids and to satisfy awards under its Share Incentive Plan.
+From time to time, the Company has purchased shares for cancellation pursuant to normal course issuer bids and to satisfy awards under its Restricted Share Unit Plan described in Note 22.

-There have been no material changes to the Company's risk management activities during the year ended December 31, 2017.
+There have been no material changes to the Company's risk management activities during the year ended December 31, 2018.